Our publications and reports on loneliness research, policy and practice.

 Tackling loneliness through the built environment was published in October 2022 and sets out why the built environment matters for loneliness, what features make a difference to our experience and how this can be achieved.

-Loneliness is beyond Covid-19 is a significant analysis of the impact of Covid-19 on our experience of loneliness.
-It draws out the factors that made some people more likely to experience chronic loneliness during the …
+This report presents a significant analysis of the factors that made some people more likely to experience chronic loneliness during the pandemic.

-This research was carried by the Campaign to End Loneliness with partners What Works Centre for Wellbeing and the Neighbourly Lab on behalf of the Greater London Authority to find out what are the factors …
+This research was carried out on behalf of the Greater London Authority to find out what are the factors that make some Londoners more lonely than others.